 When they arrived in Samaria, Jehu killed all of Ahab's relatives who were still alive.
 He did not spare any of them.
-That was what Yahweh told Elijah would hapsacrifice to Baal.
+That was what Yahweh told Elijah would happen.

+Then Jehu summoned all the people of Samaria, and said to them, "King Ahab was devoted to your god Baal a little bit, but I will serve him much more.
+So worship Baal.
+I am going to make a great ried out the sacred pillar of Baal that was sacrifice to Baal.
 I want all of them to be there.
 Any of them who is not there will be executed."
 But Jehu was planning to trick them, because he was planning to kill all those who worshiped Baal.

-Then Jehu summoned all the people of Samaria, and said to them, "King Ahab was devoted to your god Baal a little bit, but I will serve him much more.
-So be killed.
-I want you to know that ev- now summon all the prophets of Baal, all erything that Yahweh said would happen of Baal's priests, and all the others who